Writing Alternative Text

 “On the PC Campus, a statue of St Martin de Porres overlooks a Koi pond, with spring trees and flowers in bloom.”

-This language might be excessively florid, but it meets all the criteria for properly written alternative text.
+This language meets all the criteria for properly written alternative text.

 Resources for great alt text